 The Society arose in England during the 1650’s when Oliver Cromwell governed the country after executing King Charles and overthrowing the established political and religious order.
 It was a time of great unrest, not only in public life but also in terms of people’s values and beliefs.
 New and radical ideas were being floated – some of them surprisingly advanced even by today’s standards.
 Out of this atmosphere of enquiry and uncertainty emerged a Leicestershire man – George Fox – who as a young man had profound spiritual instincts but found that none of the existing Churches or religious systems were able to answer his needs.
 Then in 1647 out of the blue he had a “road to Damascus” experience of the presence of God, and realised that living in the awareness of God’s presence – or “living in the Light” as he expressed it – was all the spiritual guidance that one needed.

-At that time many people were anticipating the imminent return to earth of Jesus Christ (some people still do!) but Fox now understood that Christ had in fact already returned, although not in the way people expected but in a spiritual sense, in the human heart.
+At that time many people were anticipating the imminent return to earth of Jesus Christ (some people still do!) but Fox now understood that Christ had in fact already returned – not in the way people expected, but in a spiritual sense, in the human heart.
 Fox declared that “Christ has come to teach his people himself”.
+There was no need to wait for the “Kingdom of God” to arrive: it was already here, for anyone who wanted it.
 If that were so of course then the whole apparatus of priests, rituals and theological systems which had been built up by the established Churches, whether Catholic or Protestant, were entirely superfluous.
 Fox, controversially for that time, declared that this spirit – the “light of Christ” – is to be found in every human being, not just Christians.

 Fox was convinced that this was in fact how Christianity had been at the beginning and was always meant to be, but that over the ages vested interests and the ambitions of power-hungry individuals had corrupted the original simplicity of the Christian message and ossified the Church.
 The 20th century writer Reginald Reynolds says that “Quakerism began as a protest against dead letter religion” (in “John Woolman and the 20th century”).
 Similarly Henry Binns describes the early Quakers as “A people gathered from many sects into the freedom the Spirit” (in “Selections from the works of Isaac Penington”).